 1. Place all page content in the table.

-2. In the first left column of the table, place 2-3 sentences of the user-friendly text with main keywords.
+2. In the first left column of the table, place 2-3 sentences of the user-friendly text with the main keywords.

 Tip 2.